foxssake/netfox/docs/netfox/tutorials/input-gathering-tips-and-tricks.md

 ## Understanding input gathering

-A brief explanation is included here, but make sure to read about the [network tick loop] for a full understanding.

 To have a shared notion of time, *netfox* provides its own time synchronization and a *tick loop*.
 The *tick loop* will check how much time has passed since the last network tick, and will run as many ticks as needed to catch up.
 Most